psarangi550/Terraform_Full_Journey/understanding_terraform_basics/terraform_provisioner.md

             # associating the security group in this case over here

+            associate_public_ip_address = true # we need to associate the public_key on creation as well in this case

             key_name = aws_key_pair.my_key_pair.key_name

             # associating the aws_key_pair to the AWS EC2 instance in here through the key_name args in this case